russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is Silent Spring and when was it published?

-Silent Spring has approximately 368 pages and was published in 1962.
-This influential book has since become a classic in environmental literature and continues to inform discussions on ecological health.
+Silent Spring is approximately 368 pages long and was first published in 1962.
+This groundbreaking work has been pivotal in raising awareness about environmental issues and continues to be a vital part of conservation discussions.